colbyj/bride-of-frankensystem/docs/framework/architecture.rst

 The BOFS Architecture
 =====================

 This section is for developers who want to go past the built-in patterns — write Python routes, render dynamic templates, query the database directly, or understand how sessions work.
-If you're configuring an experiment with TOML, JSON, and HTML and don't need any of that, you can stop at the :doc:`/index` toctree's "Building Your Experiment" section.
+If you're configuring an experiment with TOML, JSON, and HTML and don't need any of that, you can focus on the "Building Your Experiment" section and "Reference" section.

 What BOFS actually is
 ---------------------